UMassCDS/buzzards-bay-spatial-tool/backend/README.md

 ## How to run

-1. Navigate to frontend
+1. Navigate to backend directory
-2. `npm run dev`
+2. `npm run start`
-3. It will tell you it is running on `localhost:5173`
+3. Server is running on `localhost:5174`
-4. Navigate to that url on your browser and start using.
-Instructions about the application is found inside the application by clicking on the dock icon.